laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 description: The definition of clean code is subjective.
 It's often a source of heated debates between developers on the web.
 For this article, we will focus on features in Laravel that enable us to write less of it.
 ---

 The definition of clean code is subjective.
 It's often a source of heated debates between developers on the web.
-For this article, we will focus on features in Laravel that enable us to write less of it.
+For this article, we will focus on features in Laravel that enable us to write less code.

-## Facades
+## 1. Facades

 Facades in Laravel are extremely controversial.
 Yet, they provide a straightforward interface to help you achieve your goals.